flairNLP/fundus/docs/how_to_add_a_publisher.md

 One important caveat to consider is the type of content on a particular page.
 Some news outlets feature live tickers, displaying podcasts, or hub sites that link to other pages but are not articles themselves.
-At this stage, there's no need to concern yourself with handling non-article websites. our parser should concentrate on extracting desired attributes from most pages that can be classified as articles.
+At this stage, there's no need to concern yourself with handling non-article pages. our parser should concentrate on extracting desired attributes from most pages that can be classified as articles.
-Websites lacking the desired attributes will be filtered out by the library during a later phase of the processing pipeline.
+Pages lacking the desired attributes will be filtered out by the library during a later phase of the processing pipeline.

 You can add attributes by decorating the methods of your parser with the `@attribute` decorator.
 The expected return value for each attribute must precisely match the specifications outlined in the [attribute guidelines](attribute_guidelines.md).